"Congratulations Walgreens shopper!" removal instructions

 |Damage||Loss of sensitive private information, monetary loss, identity theft, possible malware infections.|

-Here are examples of other scams: "Dear Safari User, You Are Today's Lucky Visitor", "Congratulations Walmart Shopper!" and "Congratulations Dear Amazon Customer".
-As a rule, the main purpose of these websites is to trick visitors into providing various information.
-Also, quite often they are disguised as official websites of various legitimate companies.
-People who participate in fake lotteries (provide various information) never win anything and put themselves at risk of various, often serious problems.
+Examples of other scams include "Dear Safari User, You Are Today's Lucky Visitor", "Congratulations Walmart Shopper!" and "Congratulations Dear Amazon Customer".
+The main purpose of these websites is to trick visitors into providing various information.
+They are often disguised as official websites of various legitimate companies.
+People who participate in fake lotteries (and provide personal information) never win anything and simply put themselves at risk of serious problems.

 How did potentially unwanted applications install on my computer?

-As a rule, people download and/or install various PUAs unwillingly, unintentionally: when they intentionally or accidentally click deceptive ads, or carelessly download and/or install various software.
-Quite often download and/or installation setups include offers to download and/or install additional, potentially unwanted apps.
-Those offers usually are hidden in settings like "Custom", "Advanced" of download and/or installation setups.
-This distribution method of potentially unwanted software is called "bundling".
-Developers use it to trick people into downloading and/or installing unwanted apps together with other, desired software.
-They succeed when people leave the aforementioned settings unchanged.
-By leaving them unchanged they give allow for PUAs to be downloaded and/or installed through setups of programs that people usually download and/or install willingly.
+Generally, people download and install PUAs inadvertently when they intentionally or accidentally click deceptive ads, or when they download or install regular software.
+Download/installation set-ups often include offers to download and/or install additional, potentially unwanted apps.
+These offers are usually hidden in settings such as "Custom", "Advanced", etc. This distribution method of potentially unwanted software is called "bundling".
+Developers use it to trick people into downloading/installing unwanted apps together with other software.
+They succeed when people leave the aforementioned settings unchanged - this allows PUAs to be downloaded and installed through the set-ups of programs that people wish to download or install willingly.

-We strongly recommend not to download (and install) programs, or files by using third party downloaders, installers, Peer-to-Peer networks like torrent clients, eMule, questionable (unofficial) websites, or other similar tools/sources.
-The safest way to download them is to use official websites and direct download links.
-Also, we advise not to complete any download or installation without checking "Custom", "Advanced" and other settings.
-In other words, we recommend to always them and dismiss offers to download or install unwanted software.
-Additionally, it is not safe to click intrusive ads, especially if they are displayed on dubious websites (like pages that are related to gambling, pornography, adult dating, and so on).
-They often cause unwanted downloads/installations or open potentially malicious websites.
-If there are any suspicious, unwanted extensions, add-ons or plug-ins installed on a browser or programs on a computer, then they should be removed as soon as possible.
-If your computer is already infected with PUAs, we recommend running a scan with Spyhunter for Windows to automatically eliminate them.
+Do not download or install programs/files using third party downloaders, installers, Peer-to-Peer networks such as torrent clients, eMule, dubious (unofficial) websites or other tools/sources.
+The safest way to download is using official websites and direct download links.
+Do not complete any download or installation process without first checking "Custom", "Advanced" and other settings.
+Dismiss any offers to download or install unwanted software.
+Do not click intrusive ads, especially if they are displayed on dubious websites (such as those relating to gambling, pornography, adult dating, and so on), since they can cause unwanted downloads/installations or open potentially malicious websites.
+Remove any suspicious, unwanted extensions, add-ons or plug-ins installed on the browser, and remove any unwanted programs from the computer.
+If your computer is already infected with PUAs, we recommend running a scan with Malwarebytes for Windows to automatically eliminate them.

 Text presented in the initial "Congratulations Walgreens shopper!" pop-up: